Angela, can I see Rome in two days?

 Have lunch

-After visiting the Colosseum and the Roman Forum, I suggest you make your way directly to Piazza Venezia, whether you are already feeling hungry or not.
+After visiting the Colosseum and the Roman Forum, I suggest you make your way directly to Piazza Venezia because there is a good choice of options here and around Fontana di Trevi.

 Snap your best pictures at the Trevi Fountain